Sl4y3rJ3ns/zpilot/tools/README.md

 ## Dev Container on any Linux or macOS

-openpilot supports [Dev Containers](https://containers.dev/).
+zpilot supports [Dev Containers](https://containers.dev/).
 Dev containers provide customizable and consistent development environment wrapped inside a container.
 This means you can develop in a designated environment matching our primary development target, regardless of your local setup.

 Dev containers are supported in [multiple editors and IDEs](https://containers.dev/supporting), including Visual Studio Code.
 Use the following [guide](https://code.visualstudio.com/docs/devcontainers/containers) to start using them with VSCode.